despotadesdibujau/southsmalltalks/docs/how-to-deploy-in-pharo.md

     MyApplicationManager instance stopAlgorithm
  ```

-### Get the minimal image and use the VM that we was used to development process
+### If We get the minimal image and use the VM that we was used to development process
 (linux)
 ```sh
 curl get.pharo.org/61-minimal